100 Notable alumni of

 -

 Monty Hall OC OM was a Canadian-American radio and television show host who moved to the United States in 1955 to pursue a career in broadcasting.
-After working as a radio newsreader and sportscaster, Hall returned to television in the U.S., this time in game shows.
-Starting in 1963, he was best known as the game show host and producer of Let's Make a Deal.
-He had a conundrum with game theory and psychology aspects named after him: the Monty Hall problem.
+After working as a radio newsreader and sportscaster, Hall returned to television in the U.S., where his focus was now on hosting game shows.
+Starting in 1963, he was best known as the host, co-creator, and co-producer of Let's Make a Deal.
+A conundrum involving game theory and psychology was named after him: the Monty Hall problem.
 Behind the scenes, Hall also carried on an active life of philanthropy.

 -